sunjeevs/AWS-Projects/Evolution-Elastic-Architecture/readme.md

+## Evolutionary Scaling: Building a Resilient Architecture from a Single Instance

 In this project, the architecture will be initiated with a manually constructed single instance, with the application and database being run through the stages, gradually evolving it into a scalable and resilient architecture.

 This project consists of 5 stages, each implementing additional components of the architecture